echo-health/training-materials/container-debugging/docs/container-debug.md

     1. Whether our program is running
     1. What it might be doing
 - Let's start by running `top` - what do you see? `top` gives you a listing of the processes running on any linux or darwin machine.
 It's useful for debugging where your processes are using a lot of memory or CPU.
 Pay close attention in this case to "Mem" which is memory usage.
+- Using top like this is all well and good, but we've had to change the image and rebuild it in order to access it, and we don't need a shell for anything but debugging.
+An alternative to this is `pprof` which is a go tool for exposing details like memory, goroutines running over HTTP.
+- To expose pprof let's open up `main.go` and add a call to `exposePprof()` before the for loop.